-- Can’t drink alcohol and get hard (no erection while intoxicated)
+- Can’t get an erection

-- Softer erections than normal
+- Having softer erections than normal

-- Reduced sensitivity in the penis region
+- Having reduced sensitivity in the penis region

 - Ruled out a medical condition by a urologist